joelee2012/claircli/README.md

                         ip address of local host
   -r, --regex           if set, repository and tag of images will be treated
                         as regular expression
+  -H, --http            use http instead of https to access the docker registry (HTTPS is default)

 Examples: